This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see the disclosure for more information.

 Cedar Planked Sweet Corn

-- cedar plank soaked in water for at least 30 minutes
+- Cedar Planks for Grilling soaked in water for at least 30 minutes

 - seasoning salt and pepper or whatever you prefer